 Call risk.
-Call risk is the risk that securities held by a Closed-End Fund in a trust can be prepaid or "called" by the issuer before their stated maturity.
+Call risk is the risk that securities held by a Closed-End Fund in the Corporate High Yield Trust, the Discount Opportunity Trust or the Senior Loan Trust can be prepaid or "called" by the issuer before their stated maturity.
 If securities are called, your income will decline and you may not be able to reinvest the money you receive at as high a yield.
 Also, an early call at par of a security trading at a premium will reduce your return.
-Securities held by a Closed-End Fund in your trust are more likely to be called when interest rates decline.
+Securities held by your trust are more likely to be called when interest rates decline.
 This would result in early returns of principal to the Closed-End Funds in your trust.
 The securities may also be subject to special or extraordinary call provisions and "mandatory put" features that may cause the securities to be removed from a fund prior to maturity or stated call dates.
 High-yield or "junk" securities that are rated below investment-grade are generally more susceptible to this risk than investment-grade securities.